 This is where you’re going to make sure you’re both waterproof and windproof.
 Nothing spoils a hike faster than getting wet and/or chilled to the bone.
 If you’re going to be in serious cold, you’ll want to ensure that this layer is also insulting – a heavyweight down would be a good idea, but make sure it’s also waterproof.
 I survived the arctic in this incredible jacket from Mont.

 I recommend looking for a jacket with a double zip system so that you don’t have to remove everything to get at anything in your mid-layer pockets.
 If you’re likely to be hiking in areas that are wet but warm, then being able to unzip the sides to allow for airflow is a really great option.

 A snug-fitting hood with a stiff peak will stop the rain from getting in your face or working its way down the back of your neck.
 Which sucks.

-I currently have a waterproof jacket (Arc’teryx Zeta SL) that’s about 3 sizes too big for me.
+I currently have a waterproof jacket (Arc’teryx Beta) that’s about 3 sizes too big for me.
 Since I’ve only been hiking in cold or dry places lately, that’s been fine since it allows me to layer up easily underneath.
 I do recommend sizing up for a hiking outer layer if you’re in doubt.

 After pretty extensive research, my next (size-appropriate) rain jacket purchase will be the Outdoor Research Aspire to keep me cool during wet hikes in warm weather.